sharavsambuu/deeprl-rainbow/README.md

 If all prerequisites are installed, can be run in the default configuration on Pong by typing "python rainbow.py".

-Here's a graph of performance on Pong with all variants enabled (smoothed with rolling average, window size 10):
+Here's a graph of performance on Pong with all variants enabled:

 ![Rainbow performance graph for Pong](http://coreystaten.github.io/assets/rainbow.png)